fauu/Coditra/README.md

 server portion of the program as well as writing the corresponding UI component for the client portion of the program to display the results.

+Tested on Linux and Windows.
+Should theoretically also work on macOS, FreeBSD, OpenBSD, NetBSD and Solaris.

 Supports Linux, Windows, and (theoretically — untested) macOS.

 Built with [Go](https://go.dev/) and [Svelte](https://svelte.dev/).